jakechamblee/Lysis-curve-plot/README.md

 ### Running (in Jupyter or at command line)

 First, make sure your x-axis (time) data is your **zeroth (first) column** (this script always plots the first column in the csv file as the x-axis).
-Next, make sure you save your data in the .csv file format.
-Finally, navigate to the directory containing your .csv file in Jupyter.
+Next, **make sure you save your data in the .csv file format.**

+Next, navigate to the directory containing your .csv file in Jupyter.
 ```python
 import os
 os.chdir('your_path_here')